FireHead90544/Hello-Hacktoberfest2021/README.md

 ## :octocat: Learn to fork a repository and open your first pull request to get ready to participate in Hacktoberfest 2021 ✅

+## Register yourself for HacktoberFest2021
+Visit [Hacktoberfest](https://hacktoberfest.digitalocean.com/)'s website, and click on **Start Hacking**, you will be asked to sign up using GitHub/BitBucket, sign up with whatever you prefer and continue entering the required details in the next step.
+Now you're ready to make your first pull request.

 ## How to make your first pull request?

 ### Step#0: 🌟 Star this repo 🙏